Jeacy22/Tracking-3D-particles/README.md

 1. Four backbones are available in the networks file within the model directory, with the ResNetx proving to be the most effective which is also proposed in the paper.
 ![image](3.jpg)
 2. Our code is just a demo, there are still a lot of things that need to be improved, for example, we don't use the argparse module to get the input parameters.
 We will improve the network later.
-3. What is stored inside the logs file is the trained model and the changes in parameters such as loss during training.
+3. The code works both in windows and Linux environments!
-4. The code works both in windows and Linux environments!
+4. The training model and dataset are avaliable in this link: https://drive.google.com/drive/folders/1_9adDfYCc0HfKadxI1GbkmTfuz58J0ca